The Facebook Data Cambridge Analytica Took Was Either Extremely Valuable or Totally Worthless

 That’s not to say there aren’t lots of useful signals for companies like his in social media, he says.
 Political firms might use “social listening,” gathering publicly available information about who has used an #ImWithHer or #MAGA hashtag that can serve the same kind of predictive purpose.

 And even if it’s not happening today, political operatives could find a way to psychologically profile the masses and use that to sway elections.
-One of the majors lesson of the election was that brilliant, powerful tools like Facebook can be used in ways their founders never intended.
+One of the major lessons of the election was that brilliant, powerful tools like Facebook can be used in ways their founders never intended.

 “Politics has always been about persuasion and if persuasion goes far enough it can veer into manipulation, playing on people’s greatest fears and desires.
 And I think the Internet’s making that explicit for the first time,” says Matt Mahan, CEO of Brigade, a startup that is trying to use data analytics to make it easier for people to engage in the political process.
 “People’s personal preferences and fears and hopes and neuroses, none of those things were ever explicit down to an individual basis,” he says, “before the rise of social media.”